kennnyz/kennnyz/README.md

 - 🥷 Mainly focused on Backend.

-- 🔥 Interested in Blockchain & DeFi
+- 🔥 Interested in architecturing and designing highly scalable, distributed and fault-tolernat systems

 - :zap: In my free time, I solve problems on LeetCode and read tech articles.